 However, do you stay in your home praying that your home will withstand whatever disaster is coming your way?
 Is staying in your home with all of your disaster preparations worth your life?

 What if you decide to stay in your home and a group of looters break into your home.
 How many looters can you defend against, from how many different entrances in your home, before you become overwhelmed?
 Remember, you can NOT expect quick reaction from the police, fire or ambulance personnel in your area.
 You are in the middle of a disaster and they have their hands full responding to all kind of request for assistance.
 You will be placed on a list and the authorities will respond to your request for emergency assistance when your turn comes up.
 This is assuming that you still have a way to contact the emergency authorities, A.K.A.
 911. The phones may be out!

 Do you know the laws relating to when you can and cannot use deadly force?
 Are you willing to use deadly force if you have to?

 If you decide to stay and you start to run low on your medicine, food, water, needed medical supplies, gasoline, etc., will you be able to get them or are the businesses in your area closed because they listened to the authorities and evacuated?

 If all of your utilities go out, you will not have air-conditioning/heating, running water, electricity, phone service or sewage.
 Think about it!
-You will not be able to cook anything.
-Everything in your refrigerator/freezer will go bad.
+You might not be able to cook anything.
+Everything in your refrigerator/freezer could go bad.
 You will not be able to go to the bathroom or take a shower.
 You will be either very hot or cold, depending on the time of the year.
 You will not be able to call for emergency assistance because the phones are out.
 Also, no one will be able to call and check on you to determine if you are okay.

 If you decide to evacuate, where will you go?
 How long will you need to stay there?
 Will you be welcomed when you get there and for how long or will you be a burden?
 Do you have the financial resources to evacuate?